Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       Using system dimensions rather than measurements from walls, would allow us to ignore the placement on walls altogether, the tracks would always be centered.

-      The wall dimensions were still useful for the planning process, but also allowed the tracks to be filtered down by height, and limited the with of the system including safe space either side for accessing pins.
+      The wall dimensions were still requirements for the sales process, and they also allowed the tracks to be filtered down by height.

-      I think this was the right balance to take between AS4 and Algot's approaches.

       ![Mockup of tracks screen part 2](/img/screen-2-1-–-1.jpg "Mockup of tracks screen")